-Winners Announced: A Line of Shakespeare Poetry Contest The Society July 1, 2019 Beauty, Culture, From the Society, Humor, News of Note, Poetry, Poetry Contests, Shakespeare 2 Comments Judges: Michael Curtis, Amy Foreman, Reid McGrath, Adam Sedia A few words from Judge Michael Curtis: In apology: If you, fair writer, did not win, take heart, This juror read for craft more than for art, And we both know that art can be subjective, So, tend your craft, in humor and invective.
+Winners Announced: A Line of Shakespeare Poetry Contest The Society July 1, 2019 Beauty, Culture, From the Society, Humor, Poetry, Poetry Contests, Shakespeare 2 Comments Judges: Michael Curtis, Amy Foreman, Reid McGrath, Adam Sedia A few words from Judge Michael Curtis: In apology: If you, fair writer, did not win, take heart, This juror read for craft more than for art, And we both know that art can be subjective, So, tend your craft, in humor and invective.
 In censure: Careful writer, attend.
 Come hither.
 See you, there!
 Shakespeare’s ear.
 It blisters!
 For: gold glitters not.
 No!
 It glisters.
 First Place 2b or not 2b by Martin Rizley 2B or not 2B, that is the question The driver faced upon his wife´s suggestion That in the mall´s garage, he´d lost his way, and needed to ascend to level “A.” Second Place Shall Rotten Death by Franklin P. Scudder (The Rape of Lucrece) “Shall rotten death make conquest of the stronger?”
 Never!
 While Faith still lives and hearts are pure, The flame of Western triumph shall endure And courage strengthen where the odds are longer.
 Third Place Love and Listen by David Watt Love alters not with his brief hour and weeks, And works for introverts, as well as geeks, Who may not say a lot … but when they do!
 Each word of passion resonates as true.
 Fourth Place The Lady Doth Protest Too Much by Mark Stone The lady doth protest too much, me thinks.
 She still contests the vote and says it stinks that Trump won in an underhanded way.
 But who paid for the FISA dossier?
 Fifth Place Summertime by C.B.
 Anderson Shall I compare thee to a summer’s day That’s ninety-eight-point-six degrees and humid?
 I wouldn’t want you any other way, Especially when I’m hot to trot and tumid.
 Honorable Mentions In no particular order… Call Up Lord Stanley by James A. Tweedie (Richard III, V. III) “Call up Lord Stanley, bid him bring his power.”
 The playoffs are pro hockey’s finest hour.
 Which team will win his cup?
 Which three will lose?
 The Hurricanes, the Bruins, Sharks or Blues?
 For Susie, My Editor by T.M.
 Moore, Vermont The lady doth protest too much, methinks: “Fix this, change that, delete this line entire.”
 My pride is wounded, and my spirit sinks, until I read, “Ah, this part lights my fire!”
 Who Wakes Me by Avery Miller Who wakes me from my flowery bed With funny face and downy head?
 No changeling of a fairy curse, But my dear baby come to nurse.
 “A Trove, by any Other Name” by Ben Berg My bounty is as boundless as the sea, The world’s treasure thou art, in time, for me To find, through seven tides, through gale and breeze — My love, an ‘X’ shalt I mark down for thee.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
-Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 2 Responses C.B.
+NOTE TO READERS: If you enjoyed this poem or other content, please consider making a donation to the Society of Classical Poets.
+The Society of Classical Poets does not endorse any views expressed in individual poems or comments.
+CODEC News:Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 2 Responses C.B.
 Anderson July 1, 2019 I think the judges judged well, and I am very happy to be in fifth place in a contest so hotly contested.
 Everyone, have a good hot summer.
 Reply David Watt July 1, 2019 Martin’s original and entertaining piece would also have been my choice for first place.
 I am delighted to be in third place in a contest which has generated so much poetic interest.
 Reply Leave a Reply to David Watt Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email. Δ This site uses Akismet to reduce spam.
 Learn how your comment data is processed.